soraasher/soraasher/README.md

+I'm very friendly, teehee! (dont trust) well, on normal occasions...
+I have lotsa moodswings, so please when i say something uncomfortable and out of pocket, tell me.

+• Usually/Often pretty quiet if I have nothing to talk about

-hi ! . i'm rarely active on most social media platforms  .
+hiya !  i'm rarely active on most social media platforms

 —— dc , pt